ZumrutMuftuoglu/OM-Study-Group/docs/_posts/2020-04-21-DP-use-cases.md

 #### U.S. Census Bureau

-An interesting use case that we will only cover briefly is the U.S. Census Bureau's decision to incorporate differential privacy as part of their privacy strategy.
+An interesting use case that we will only cover briefly is the U.S. Census Bureau's decision to incorporate differential privacy as part of their privacy strategy <sup id="a7">[7](#f7)</sup>, <sup id="a8">[8](#f8)</sup>.
 Per the figure below, they intend to adopt differential privacy through the "world's first large-scale application of new privacy system" in 2020.